 The secret to any great loaf of bread is a pre-ferment, or starter.
-This could be a quick one-day-old poolish made with flour, water and a pinch of yeast, or a proper sourdough which is a culture of wild yeast.
 A starter provides a depth of flavour to the bread, but, arguably more important, it gives it a fantastic texture.
-A mature sourdough has had plenty of time to develop a complex gluten network over a period of several weeks (or months, or years!), which is simply unobtainable with a standard loaf that’s only proved for a few hours.
+This is due to the fact that a mature sourdough has had plenty of time to develop a complex gluten network over a period of several weeks (or months, or years!), which is simply unattainable with a standard loaf that's only proved for a few hours.

 This sourdough starter will take at least five days to make, but from that point it'll last indefinitely, provided you look after it.
 After five days, you'll be able to make a decent loaf of bread with it, but if you leave it for longer; two or three weeks, say, you'll get a far superior flavour and texture.